 When Chinese explorer Zheng He brought a live giraffe back from Africa in 1414, Chinese scholars identified it with a mythological beast called the qilin, based on some superficial similarities between the two.
 Post-15th-century representations of qilin in art look a lot more like giraffes than the original creature, a chimera with the head and horns of a dragon and the body of a horse.
 In Japan and Korea, giraffes are still known as "kirin" to this day.

 Hence, the PokémonKirinriki (it's a palindrome in the original Japanese characters (キリンリキ), just as its English name Girafarig is a palindrome).

-In a similar case, the Japanese name for the tapir is "baku", after a dream-eating mythical creature that it resembles.
+The Japanese name for the tapir is "baku", after a dream-eating mythical creature that it very vaguely resembles.
 Most modern portrayals of the mythical baku are simply tapirs outright, only with the abilities of the mythical creature.

 Hares aren't considered part of the group of genera as other rabbits, though they're all still in the same family — hares don't burrow and aren't born blind or hairless.
 That means, technically, "jackrabbits" (another name for hares) is a misnomer, but that's just splitting hares.